stoermelder/vcvrack-packone/docs/Strip.md

     - Fixed crash in rare cases (Surge-modules) (#366)
     - Fixed wrong hotkey modifier on Mac (Ctrl instead of Cmd) on Cmd+Shift+L
     - Ask to view unavailable modules on the VCV Library when loading a strip (#18)
+    - Fixed missing module-id mapping when adding using STRIP (#402)

 # stoermelder STRIP-BAY